 Without a solid change management strategy, organizations won’t be able to prepare properly for future human resource changes.

 Many businesses weren’t ready for this sudden change.
-Employees weren’t given the information they needed, and the companies suffered.
+Employees weren’t given the information they needed, and the companies also suffered.

 Why I wrote this:

 PandaDoc’s mission is to develop products that help smaller companies compete with industry-leading giants.
 This all starts with a happy and productive team.
-We want businesses to stay on top of human resource changes and ensure they’re prepared for the future in an ever-changing business world.
+So, we want businesses to stay on top of human resource changes and ensure they’re prepared for the future in an ever-changing business world.
 And if you want to automate your job description writing processes too, request an Ongig Text Analyzer demo to learn more.

 Shout-outs: